HarshBhattacharjee/Dappr/README.md

 # Dappr
-This is the micro project 2 of cuvette using html and css.
+This is the micro project 2 of cuvette using HTML and CSS.